mrkrumhausen/product-space/README.md

-# The Product Playbook
+# The Product Space
 A Playbook of Product Management Techniques

 ## Intro
-The product playbook give people plays they can apply to specific moments of the product development workflow.
+The Product Space give people plays they can apply to specific moments of the product development workflow.
 Some of these plays originate from companies like Google, Facebook, Amazon, Intercom or Basecamp and used industry-wide, others have been developed by individual practitioners, tried and tested in the field and represented here.
 —

 ## The Plays